foxwallet/hc.foxwallet.com/blog/2024-09-20-whats-new-in-5.2.0.md

 ### Display Aleo Transaction Records
 You can now view Aleo public transaction records and local private transaction records directly in the asset details page.

+### Added Network Morph Holesky Testnet
+[Morph](https://www.morphl2.io/) is a consumer-centric blockchain platform designed to enhance the blockchain experience through innovative Ethereum Layer 2 scalability solutions.
+It features a decentralized sequencer network, integrated Optimistic zkEVM combining optimistic rollups with zero-knowledge proofs, and a modular architecture.
+These technologies ensure high availability, fairness, and efficiency in transactions, while reducing costs and enhancing security, making it easier for developers and consumers to build and use blockchain applications.

 ### Others
 - New transfer interactions
 - Support for [ZNS](https://www.znsconnect.io/) and [ANS](https://aleonames.id/) domain name resolution